emanh1/vanillacord/README.md

 download vanilla server file [here](https://mcversions.net), choose your server version and click on "server jar" button

-the patched jar will be placed in the out sub-folder once completed.
+the patched jar will be placed in the same folder as vanillacord.jar file, with a "-bungee" suffix after

 unlike spigot you do not need to set your server to offline mode. the online-mode setting in server.properties will only be used for commands (e.g. whitelist) when looking up uuid's